pytorch/pytorch/docs/source/named_tensor.rst

 ---------------------------

-Use :meth:`~Tensor.align_as` or :meth:`~Tensor.align_to` to align tensor dimensions by name before performing operations.
+Use :meth:`~Tensor.align_as` or :meth:`~Tensor.align_to` to align tensor dimensions by name to a specified ordering before performing operations.

 ::